Introduction to Azure Data Factory

-If you need to move data to/from a data store that Copy Activity doesn't support, or transform data using your own logic, create a custom .NET activity.
-For details on creating and using a custom activity, see Use custom activities in an Azure Data Factory pipeline.
+Create a custom .NET activity if you need to move data to or from a data store that Copy Activity doesn't support or if you need to transform data by using your own logic.
+For details about how to create and use a custom activity, see Use custom activities in an Azure Data Factory pipeline.

-Linked services are used for two purposes in Data Factory:
+Linked services are used for two reasons in Data Factory:

-- To represent a data store including, but not limited to, an on-premises SQL Server, Oracle database, file share, or an Azure Blob Storage account.
+To represent a data store that includes, but isn't limited to, an on-premises SQL Server database, Oracle database, file share, or Azure blob storage account.
 See the Data movement activities section for a list of supported data stores.

 Relationship between Data Factory entities

 Azure Data Factory itself does not store any data.
-It lets you create data-driven workflows to orchestrate movement of data between supported data stores and processing of data using compute services in other regions or in an on-premises environment.
-It also allows you to monitor and manage workflows using both programmatic and UI mechanisms.
+It lets you create data-driven workflows to orchestrate the movement of data between supported data stores.
+It also lets you process data by using compute services in other regions or in an on-premises environment.
+It also allows you to monitor and manage workflows by using both programmatic and UI mechanisms.

-Even though Data Factory is available in only West US, East US, and North Europe regions, the service powering the data movement in Data Factory is available globally in several regions.
-If a data store is behind a firewall, then a Data Management Gateway installed in your on-premises environment moves the data instead.
+Data Factory is available in only West US, East US, and North Europe regions.
+However, the service that powers the data movement in Data Factory is available globally in several regions.
+If a data store is behind a firewall, then a Data Management Gateway that's installed in your on-premises environment moves the data instead.

-For an example, let us assume that your compute environments such as Azure HDInsight cluster and Azure Machine Learning are running out of West Europe region.
-You can create and use an Azure Data Factory instance in North Europe and use it to schedule jobs on your compute environments in West Europe.
-It takes a few milliseconds for Data Factory to trigger the job on your compute environment but the time for running the job on your computing environment does not change.
+For an example, let's assume that your compute environments such as Azure HDInsight cluster and Azure Machine Learning are located in the West Europe region.
+You can create and use an Azure Data Factory instance in North Europe.
+Then you can use it to schedule jobs on your compute environments in West Europe.
+It takes a few milliseconds for Data Factory to trigger the job on your compute environment, but the time for running the job on your computing environment does not change.